 Shopping in Minneapolis

-Eating out in Minneapolis
+Eating out, nightlife and entertainment in Minneapolis

-The Warehouse District is the heart of Minneapolis’ nightlife.
-Trendy nightclubs, eateries and bars offer partygoers a range of entertainment options here.
-The Downtown area also has plenty of options for those looking for a night out.
+Minneapolis has a thriving nightlife, along with exciting performing arts and live music scenes.
+The Warehouse District is the heart of Minneapolis’ nightlife scene.
+Trendy nightclubs, eateries and bars offer you a range of entertainment options here.
+The Downtown area also has plenty of options if you’re looking for a night out.

-Theatre lovers are in for a treat in Minneapolis.
+If you’re a theatre lover, you’re in for a treat in Minneapolis.
 The city is renowned for having one of the best theatre scenes in the US outside of New York, and a number of touring Broadway shows and major musical acts have graced stages in Minneapolis.

 Sports and outdoor activities in Minneapolis